mpfr/httpd-plus/README.md

 ## How to uninstall

-As patching the source code will be undone automatically right after building and installing the extended `httpd` daemon, the original version may be easily recovered by performing a de novo rebuild and reinstall.
+As patching the source code will be undone automatically right after building and installing the `httpd-plus` daemon, the original version may be easily recovered by performing a de novo rebuild and reinstall.

 ```
 # cd /usr/src/usr.sbin/httpd
+# make obj
 # make clean
-# make obj
 # make
 # make install
 # rcctl restart httpd